HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/AddAdditionalWASRealms.md

-# How to add additional security realms for Virtual Portals
+# How to add additional security realms for virtual portals

 ## Applies to